 News MTA plans upgraded electronic strip maps for 2 and 5 lines Riders on the 2 and 5 subway lines will soon get upgraded electronic strip maps on their trains.
 Photo Credit: Diana Colapietro By William Murphy email@example.com February 12, 2016 7:11 PM Print Share fbShare Tweet Email Riders on the 2 and 5 subway lines will soon get upgraded electronic strip maps on their trains that will give accurate information even when service changes move the subway cars around, the MTA said Friday.
 The improvement should end any confusion when a 2 train is rerouted onto the 5 line, for example, by having the routes of both lines on the strips and illuminating the one in use, the agency said.
 Currently, each train has only the information for that line, which leaves riders in the dark if routes are changed as the trains weave through Brooklyn, Manhattan and the Bronx.
 The strip maps are unique to the 2 and 5 lines because they share a fleet of subway cars, the agency said.
 On weekdays, both lines share the same terminal at Brooklyn College and trains are switched to meet needs, the agency said.
 It will take several months to install the strip maps, and the cost cannot be estimated until the work is done, an MTA spokesman said.
 By William Murphy firstname.lastname@example.org Bill Murphy has been a reporter at Newsday since 1986.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.